tammyip-401-advanced-javascript/lab14/README.md

 + The route to sign in is: `http://localhost:3000/signin`
 + The route to get a list of users is: `http://localhost:3000/users`
 + The route to show the currnt logged in user is: `http://localhost:3000/user`
++ The other routes that are access roles specific can be found in the rbac-routes.js file
 + To connect to Mongo database, use the following information:
 MONGODB_URI=mongodb://localhost:27017/api-server
 HOST=localhost:3000